Children’s Dental Month – (February, 2024)

 - Serve water rather than juice or soda.

 - Wipe gums twice a day with a soft, clean cloth in the morning after the first feeding and right before bed to wipe away bacteria and sugars that can cause cavities.

 - When teeth come in, start brushing twice a day with a soft, small‑bristled toothbrush and plain water.

-- Visit the dentist by your baby’s first birthday to spot signs of problems early.
+- Visit the dentist as soon as the first tooth erupts but no later than your baby’s first birthday, to spot signs of problems early.

 - Talk to your dentist or doctor about putting fluoride varnish on your child’s teeth as soon as the first tooth appears.

 Children younger than 2, should use a smear of fluoride toothpaste twice daily.